Brad Pyatt: MusclePharm

-After his career in the NFL, Pyatt, along with friend Cory Gregory, founded the MusclePharm Corporation, a nutritional supplement company, where Pyatt served as CEO from 2008 to 2016.

-With the help of doctors, recognized worldwide in terms of sports nutrition and diet, Pyatt and Gregory molded a new sports nutrition product.
-Pyatt assembled a team of scientists, two full-time PhDs, one full-time physician, and a scientific advisory board including Chief Scientific Director Dr. Roscoe Moore, who is a former assistant U.S. Surgeon General.
-Pyatt parlayed his experience from the NFL not only to lead MusclePharm on a daily basis, but also to contribute to daily operations.
-As a result, Pyatt built MusclePharm into one of the biggest sports nutritional supplement brands worldwide.

-In 2010, Pyatt took MusclePharm from a private company to become publicly traded.
-Pyatt oversaw the transition from public to private company by improving the company’s balance sheets and executing a number of complex financial transactions that won more favorable financing terms and significantly improved cash flow.
-Pyatt attracted billionaire Dr. Phil Frost to invest in MusclePharm.
-Under Pyatt's leadership, MusclePharm grew revenue from $1 million in 2009 to $50 million in 2012 and in 2015, they exceeded $170 million.

-Pyatt focused MusclePharm’s advertising budget on endorsements from top professional athletes.
-He sought and succeeded at landing MusclePharm many high-profile athlete endorsements, helping advance the company’s name recognition and sales, including Arnold Schwarzenegger, Tiger Woods, and NFL quarterback Colin Kaepernick.
+Pyatt founded MusclePharm, a sports nutrition company, in 2008 and served as its chief executive officer.
+Under his leadership, the company entered distribution partnerships with major retailers including GNC.

-Under Pyatt’s direction, MusclePharm also became the official nutrition company of the Ultimate Fighting Championship (UFC), Major League Baseball’s Cincinnati Reds, European soccer’s Manchester City and other professional sports teams and organizations.
+During Pyatt’s tenure, MusclePharm entered endorsement and promotional relationships with athletes and sports organizations, including golfer Tiger Woods and collaborations with Arnold Schwarzenegger, and became the official nutrition partner of the Ultimate Fighting Championship (UFC), Major League Baseball’s Cincinnati Reds, and European soccer’s Manchester City.

-Pyatt also lead MusclePharm's partnerships with major retailers including: Wal-Mart, Costco, Target, GNC, Vitamin Shoppe, Vitamin World, Dick's Sporting Goods, Amazon and BodyBuilding.com.

-Understanding the need for safety due to his own experience with supplements, Pyatt sought and secured approval from the U.S. Sports Academy for safety and effectiveness following an extensive clinical trial for MusclePharm’s Assault line of products.

-On September 8, 2015 the SEC charged MusclePharm and four individuals, including Pyatt, with committing a series of accounting and disclosure violations.
+In September 2015, the U.S. Securities and Exchange Commission (SEC) charged MusclePharm and four individuals, including Pyatt, with committing a series of accounting and disclosure violations.
 The SEC's investigation found that MusclePharm omitted or understated nearly a half-million dollars’ worth of perks bestowed upon its executives, including approximately $244,000 paid to CEO Brad Pyatt related to automobiles, apparel, meals, golf club memberships, and his personal tax and legal services.
 MusclePharm and the four individuals settled the cases without admitting or denying the SEC’s findings.
 MusclePharm agreed to pay a $700,000 penalty and hire an independent monitor for one year among other undertakings.
 Pyatt agreed to pay a $150,000 penalty.

 After serving as MusclePharm’s president and CEO for 8 years, Pyatt resigned from the company in March 2016.
 His severance included $1.1 million cash.

+TRUBAR

+Pyatt later co-founded TRUBAR, a plant-based protein bar brand, with his wife Stephanie Pyatt.
+According to reports, TRUBAR was acquired by Turkish company ETİ Gıda for C$201 million in 2025.

+IQ Pouch

+In 2026, Pyatt launched IQ Pouch, a cognitive performance supplement brand.